Tata Steel Europe: 2014–2020

-Present – Company liquidation
+Present: Company liquidation

 In November 2020 Tata Steel Limited (the parent company) announced its plan to separate the European operations into two entities, one based in the UK and one in the Netherlands.
-In October 2021, Tata Steel Europe was officially split into a British and a Dutch branch; creating stand alone businesses in the Netherlands (Tata Steel Nederland) and the UK (Tata Steel UK).
-The branches fall directly under Tata Steel and Tata Steel Europe as a company ceased to exist after the break up of European business.
+In October 2021, Tata Steel Europe was officially split into a British and a Dutch branch; creating stand alone businesses in the Netherlands (Tata Steel Netherlands) and the UK (Tata Steel UK).
+The branches fall directly under Tata Steel as Tata Steel Europe as a company ceased to exist after the break up of European business.
 The split was a historic moment, after 22 years of the British-Dutch collaboration in the steel company.
 Tata Steel IJmuiden aims to make the company more sustainable, and was pressured to do so by the Dutch government and society.
 The British branch has been heavily loss-making for years, which was holding down the Dutch branch into fulfilling these plans.